performancecopilot/pcp/docs/pcp-users-and-administrators-guide.rst

 Time Duration and Control
 -------------------------

-time durationThe periodic nature of sampling performance metrics and refreshing the displays of the PCP tools makes specification and control of the temporal domain a common operation.
+The periodic nature of sampling performance metrics and refreshing the displays of the PCP tools makes specification and control of the temporal domain a common operation.
 In the following sections, the services and conventions for specifying time positions and intervals